-Route DescriptionFrom the hut there's an evident path on what is usually a snowy slope, but on recent years it's has always been reduced to dry scree.
+Route DescriptionFrom the hut there's an evident path on what is usually a snowy slope, but in recent years it has always been reduced to dry scree.
 Follow the path until you reach the Dome glacier.
-From here, in summer there's usually a well marked trail, that however can be difficult to follow in the dark.
+From here, in summer there's usually a well marked trace, that can be difficult to follow in the dark.
 And so, first climb up the glacier on the left, then on the center, taking care of the crevasses (usually well open in summer).
 Above, the glacier trail turns left again pointing toward an evident col betwen the pointy Tour Des Aiguilles Grises and the massive Dome De Gouter.
-Cross the rimaye (usually easy) and go up a easy but steep snowy slope until the col (3811 m.).
+Cross the bergschrund (usually easy) and go up a easy but steep snowy slope until the col (3811 m.).
 Follow the ridge on the right (snow with some rocks) until a minor summit called Piton des Italiens (4003 m).
-Again, continue on the snowy ridge (beware to some cornices) until the summit of the Dome De Gouter (4 or 5 hourse from th hut).
+Again, continue on the snowy ridge (beware to some cornices) until the summit of the Dome De Gouter (4 or 5 hours from the hut).
 From here, you meet the trail of the Gouter normal route that goes (in a little less than 3 hours) up to Mt.
 Blanc,

 Essential GearI've made a gear list using the "official" one from the St. Gervais Bureau Des Guides as a blueprint, adding my own opinions.
 As usual, use with caution.